dmlb2000/pacifica-userinterface-search/README.md

-# Pacifica Userinterface Core
+# Pacifica Userinterface Search

-Core user interface repository for building generic interfaces on Pacifica services.
+Search user interface repository for search interfaces on Pacifica services.
-This is a Drupal install profile to install a basic Pacifica user interface.
+This is a Drupal install profile to install a Pacifica search user interface.